 The nudges were made to tackle the problem statement directly, allowing for smart suggestions to customers while they've shortlisted other sectors to a city.
 Three suggestions at three different price points are shown with an option to see more.

-We explored re-using the nested tab navigation from the top-level screen, but based on the feedback from the senior designers – we realized that the removal of the 'Trips' tab between the two pages could lead to confusion and would be inconsistent.
-Additionally, this layout gives rise to a potential confusion about what happens when the 'Share' icon is tapped – does it only share the 'Flights' of the shortlist, or the entire shortlist?
+For exploration 2, we explored re-using the nested tab navigation from the top-level screen, but based on the feedback from the senior designers – we realized that the removal of the ‘Trips’ tab between the two pages could lead to confusion and would be inconsistent.
+Additionally, this layout gives rise to a potential confusion about what happens when the ‘Share’ icon is tapped – does it only share the ‘Flights’ of the shortlist, or the entire shortlist?

 The direction we ended up going for was a long scroll with collapsible cards.
 This allowed for easy comparison by grouping common info and fixed the mental model issue of sharing a ‘trip’ vs just sectors.